-‘The Language of “Authoritarian” Regimes’ is seeking contributors to explore any aspect of the creation, dissemination and reception of discourse in or about regimes commonly referred to as ‘authoritarian’.
+‘The Language of “Authoritarian” Regimes’ is seeking contributors to explore any aspect of the creation, dissemination and reception of discourse in or about cases commonly referred to as ‘authoritarian’.

-Contributions are welcome from any level of study (student/researcher/non-academic)and may relate to any relevant discipline or geographical area.
+We welcome contributions that speak to this aim from a range of geographical, methodological or historical perspectives, and from all levels of study inside and outside ‘the academy’.
 Blogs can be based on interesting and relevant aspects of your research or methodology; related to a project or to a stand alone strand of research; or alternatively may be tied to current events or an upcoming date or anniversary.

 Possible topics for exploration include (but are not limited to):